Order the Contraceptive Pill online

 - have a hereditary (inherited from your parents) blood clotting condition

-The list above doesn’t include every risk factor out there.
+The list above doesn’t include every risk factor known.
 When starting or reordering contraceptives, you should always give your doctor or nurse information on any old or new medical conditions.

 -